sap-tutorials/Tutorials/tutorials/appgyver-display-information/appgyver-display-information.md

 Your draft application is now complete, allowing you to scan a food item and then read the product name and calorific information per 100g.
 To do this, open your Preview app and test the scan feature.

-In this example, we are scanning some confectionery:
+In this example, we are scanning some canned item:

 ![Scan](Scan.png)